GwendolyneFreddy/Infinity-Animations/ia_todo_list.md

 - [ ] Why asking for each saved game?
 - [ ] Externalize t-bg1gam macro?
 - [ ] What about distinctive CLERIC_FEMALE_DWARF, FEMALE_DWARF, MAGE_FEMALE_DWARFand THIEF_FEMALE_DWARF animations?
-- [ ] The following bof has never been reported, but should be fixed: it crashes the game if BG1 Animations for NPCs and Exported PCs components are not installed.
+- [ ] The following bug has never been reported, but should be fixed: it crashes the game if BG1 Animations for NPCs and Exported PCs components are not installed.
    1. Change its requirements?
    2. Force its installation if either one of the above components is installed?